De Facto Dissolution: Everything You Need to Know

 The factors that determine liability vary depending on the individual features of the business.
 It is important that tax professionals are always aware of the implications of de facto liquidation businesses, both in a domestic and foreign setting.

 If you need help with a de facto dissolution, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.